Complete-Genomics/cLFR_SNVpolish/README.md

-library types diverge: PE consensus is built on Lariat's UMI-aware alignment, so molecule linkage is already resolved by the time consensus runs; SE600 cannot use Lariat, so its consensus is built blind to molecule structure and needs the linkage signal reintroduced afterward. `cLFR_VCpolish`'s molecule-linkage model is that reintroduction step, and the results support why it works: the VAF band where per-read features alone cannot separate a genuine low-support variant from an artifact is exactly the band where
+library types diverge: PE consensus is built on Lariat's UMI-aware alignment, so molecule linkage is already resolved by the time consensus runs; SE600 cannot use Lariat, so its consensus is built blind to molecule structure and needs the linkage signal reintroduced afterward. `cLFR_SNVpolish`'s molecule-linkage model is that reintroduction step, and the results support why it works: the VAF band where per-read features alone cannot separate a genuine low-support variant from an artifact is exactly the band where